reduxjs/redux/docs/FAQ.md

 - [Stack Overflow: How does Redux deal with deeply nested models?](http://stackoverflow.com/questions/34494866/how-does-redux-deals-with-deeply-nested-models/34495397)

 <a id="performance-clone-state"></a>
 ### Do I have to deep-clone my state in a reducer?
-Isn’t copying my state going to be slow?
+Isn't copying my state going to be slow?

 Immutably updating state generally means making shallow copies, not deep copies.
 Shallow copies are much faster than deep copies, because fewer objects and fields have to be copied, and it effectively comes down to moving some pointers around.

 However, you *do* need to create a copied and updated object for each level of nesting that is affected.
-Although that shouldn’t be particularly expensive, it’s another good reason why you should keep your state normalized and shallow if possible.
+Although that shouldn't be particularly expensive, it's another good reason why you should keep your state normalized and shallow if possible.

 > Common Redux misconception: you need to deeply clone the state.
-Reality: if something inside doesn’t change, keep its reference the same!
+Reality: if something inside doesn't change, keep its reference the same!

 #### Further information